opensoars/cls/README.md

   // Optional text color
   'red',

-  // Optional text style(s), can be a string or array with strings ['bold', 'underline']
+  // Optional text style(s), can be a string or an array with strings ['bold', 'underline']
 );